Simon-Renault/anna-portfolio/projects/building-an-none-digital-addictive-app.md

 ## Challenges

-* Create a clean and sharable platform to gather information without make it messy
+* Create a clean and sharable platform to gather information without making it messy
 * Allow users to visualize the trip in time and space
 * Help users to find solutions and alternatives to travel in a sustainable way